A Very Important List

 It was a list of names and phone numbers.
 I had it everywhere: in my pocket, my wallet, the kitchen drawer, my glove box.
-It included numbers for my doctors, my therapists and emergency contacts for moments when I felt in crisis.
+It included numbers for my doctors, my therapists, and emergency contacts for moments when I felt in crisis.
 My parents kept the same list nearby at all times as well.

 The list also included numbers for friends and family.
 I was lucky to have several people living nearby with whom I had openly shared my struggles and who had offered to help in any way they could.
 They were people I had asked to be on this phone list of support people.
-For me, this support often meant sitting silently with me while I cried, listening to me ramble about what may have sounded like nonsense to them on the other end of the phone or coming over and help me decide whether or not it was okay to eat dessert.
+For me, this support often meant sitting silently with me while I cried, listening to me ramble about what may have sounded like nonsense to them on the other end of the phone, or coming over and helping me decide whether or not it was okay to eat dessert.

 Early on, however, it was more than just support.
 When I was in the darkest depths of depression, it was the people on the list that perhaps kept me alive.

 Depression took me to a place that is nearly impossible to describe, almost impossible to fully recall now that I am recovered.
 It was dark and murky.
 I was slow and my thoughts moved through my mind slowly as if molasses had been poured into the top of my head, yet at times my brain seemed to make split decisions for me that came like lightning bolts.
 These decisions were often based on the saddest and most terrifying moments of my life, even if at that given moment everything was peaceful with the sun shining and our Maltese dog sleeping quietly on my lap.

 I can easily see how a suicidal thought can become reality to someone with depression.